Converting from PostGIS

 Downtown.png

-Since the geodatabase is set up to Insert new content, this will add the new neighborhood to the existing West End.
+Since the geodatabase is set up to insert new content, the new neighborhood will be added to the existing West End.

 Vp3.png